DIGGSml/schema-dev/README.md

 ## Changes/addtions under 2.5.b

 1. Now incorporates unit symbology from WITSML 2.0 schema.
-This adds a singificant number of new quantity classes and units symbols to DIGGS.
+This adds a significant number of new quantity classes and units symbols to DIGGS.
     1. **Note:** need to check for deprecated symbols in WITSML that have been removed in 2.0 and add these back in DIGGS namespace lists for compatibility.
     1. Most WITSML 1.3 measure types have moved to a new namespace (eml).
 A few WITSML 1.3 types used in DIGGS 2.5.a still remain in the WITSML namespace.
-1. In Geotechnical schema:
+1. **In Geotechnical schema:**
     1. added estimatedWaterDepth property to StaticConePenetrationTest test procedure object
     1. added PorePressureDissipationTest prodedure object (initial proposal) for review.
     1. added PointLoadTest procedure object for review.